-Contact time 1 tutorial per week, 2 lectures per week
+Contact time 2 lectures per week, 1 tutorial per week

 Department Anthropology, Archaeology and Development Studies

 This module builds on the ethnographic and theoretical themes introduced in APL 110, asking particular questions about how we may think about the relationship between the local and the global; indigenous and universal; public and private; the real and the possible.
 The module continues in the vein of APL 110, in that it explicitly encourages students to understand the society in which they live through a series of critical anthropological perspectives.